San Jose State Spartans: Sports sponsored

-All varsity teams representing San José State University compete in the Mountain West Conference except beach volleyball (Southland Conference), women's water polo (Mountain Pacific Sports Federation), men's soccer (Western Athletic Conference), and men's water polo (Golden Coast Conference).
+All varsity teams representing San José State University compete in the Mountain West Conference except beach volleyball, (Mountain Pacific Sports Federation), men's water polo (Golden Coast Conference), and women's water polo (Golden Coast Conference).

 Baseball

 The Spartan baseball team made NCAA tournament appearances in 1955, 1971, 2000, 2002 and 2023.
 In 2000, the team advanced to the College World Series.

 From 1997 to 2013, the SJSU baseball team competed in the Western Athletic Conference, earning three WAC pennants in 1997, 2000 and 2009.
 In 2023, the SJSU baseball team won both the Mountain West Conference regular-season title and tournament championship title.

 Under head coach and SJSU alumnus Sam Piraro (1987–2012), the SJSU baseball team reached the 30-win mark 17 times (including five 40+ wins seasons) and appeared in the national rankings 47 times.

 As of 2023, the SJSU baseball team has produced over 25 All-Americans including seven first-team selections.

 Over 100 Spartans have been taken in the Major League Baseball draft since 1965.